-March 2020 was when the first deaths involving coronavirus (COVID-19) were registered in England and Wales.
-Since March 2020, when COVID-19 was first mentioned on a death certificate, it was the underlying cause of death in most cases (86.2% in England, 84.9% in Wales).
+The first deaths involving coronavirus (COVID-19) were registered in England and Wales in March 2020.
+Since then, COVID-19 was the underlying cause of death in most cases (86.0% in England, 84.8% in Wales).

 In this bulletin, we use the term "due to COVID-19" when referring only to deaths with an underlying cause of death of COVID-19.
 We use the term "involving COVID-19" when referring to deaths that had COVID-19 mentioned anywhere on the death certificate, whether as an underlying cause or not.